Why join Epworth choir?

 We are now rehearsing weekly face to face again but thanks to the pandemic, we are also now streaming our weekly rehearsals on Zoom so that you can join in from wherever you are if you prefer.
 There are lots of reasons why people choose to join Epworth Choir, including:

-- A complete escape from daily life once a week; it’s very hard to think about anything else when you get really engrossed in learning and singing new music
+- It’s a great stress-buster in the middle of the working week. a complete escape from daily life once a week; it’s very hard to think about anything else when you get really engrossed in learning and singing new music

 - The satisfaction of learning something new; as well as the music itself, our music professionals are constantly sharing tips and tricks to help us get the most out of our singing